edgedb/easy-edgedb/chapter19/index.md

 }
 ```

-While we're doing this, let's practice reverse lookup again on our visits.
+While we're doing this, let's practice computed backlinks again on our visits.
 Here's one:

 ```edgeql
 SELECT Ship.<ship[IS Visit] {